MOTHER'S DAY GIFT GUIDE AND TRADITIONS FROM AFRICAN DIASPORA

-MOTHER’S DAY TRADITIONS AND RITUALS FROM FAMILY LINEAGE IN ZIMBABWE
+MOTHER’S DAY GIFT GUIDE AND RITUALS FROM GHANA

 Valerie Louis, Haiti: When I became a mother, I put in place a new tradition with my daughter Yaël.
 Ever since she turned 5 years old, she knew she had to use her imagination to create a unique gift for me for Mother’s Day...
 Read more of Valerie's traditions here

 Keisha Gilchrist, USA: It’s the simple things that I remember the most about the Mother’s Days of past.
 Sitting around my grandmother’s kitchen table after church listening to women have “girl talk”...
 Read more of Keisha's rituals here